future-proof-iot/RIOT-rs/README.md

 > Rust & RIOT combined for ergonomic embedded development

-RIOT-rs is an operating system for secure, memory-safe, low-power Internet of Things (IoT).
+Ariel OS is an operating system for secure, memory-safe, low-power Internet of Things (IoT).
-RIOT-rs is based on Rust from the ground up, and uses formal verification for critical modules.
+Ariel OS is based on Rust from the ground up, and uses formal verification for critical modules.
 To learn more about our motivations, see this [manifesto](https://ariel-os.github.io/ariel-os/dev/docs/book/manifesto.html).

 Hardware targets include varieties of IoT hardware based on 32-bit microcontroller architectures (such as Cortex-M, RISC-V).

-In practice, RIOT-rs builds on top of [Embassy](https://github.com/embassy-rs/embassy).
+In practice, Ariel OS builds on top of [Embassy](https://github.com/embassy-rs/embassy).
-Compared to what [Embassy](https://github.com/embassy-rs/embassy) already provides, RIOT-rs brings additional value in terms of abstraction, operating system functionalities, and integration for a (curated) set of software modules, tools and libraries, as well as a stronger focus on cybersecurity and formal verification.
+Compared to what [Embassy](https://github.com/embassy-rs/embassy) already provides, Ariel OS brings additional value in terms of abstraction, operating system functionalities, and integration for a (curated) set of software modules, tools and libraries, as well as a stronger focus on cybersecurity and formal verification.

-In particular, RIOT-rs aims to combine:
+In particular, Ariel OS aims to combine:

 - **application code portability** across all supported hardware, via consistent memory/energy efficient APIs;
 - **async programming** paradigms, based on [Embassy](https://github.com/embassy-rs/embassy);
 - **preemptive scheduler** programming paradigms, based on formally verified modules using [hax](https://hacspec.org/blog/posts/hax-v0-1/);
 - **booting & update security**, via measured boot and secure software updates, using formally verified modules.

-Overall, RIOT-rs gives you a 'batteries-included' experience, on par with [RIOT](https://github.com/RIOT-OS/RIOT).
+Overall, Ariel OS gives you a 'batteries-included' experience, on par with [RIOT](https://github.com/RIOT-OS/RIOT).

 ## Supported hardware